 Just a little forward planning can revolutionise the quality and success of your event video strategy.
 Here's a clear and simple guide to transform your approach to event videography and achieve demonstrable impact.

 A. DEFINE YOUR VIDEO PRODUCTION GOALS

 If you don’t know what you want to achieve with your event video, then you risk throwing money down the drain.
 To get the most out of your content, you need to establish your goals before you start filming.
 Don’t miss the opportunity to get the right footage: not everything can be ‘fixed in post’.

 1. What do you want to achieve?

 The first step is to know what you want to achieve through event filming.
 Is it to sell more tickets for next year’s events?
-To grow awareness within your industry?
+To increase awareness within your industry?
 To share the highlights of your event with those who couldn’t make it in person?
-To make your main competitors jealous?
+To compete with your competitors?

 Crucially, how does this fit in with your wider marketing campaigns?
 Your event may be the perfect opportunity to execute some other video projects you’ve had on the back burner (read more about this below).

 2. Who are you creating this film for?